hden/node-serf/README.md

 });
 ```

-All of them non-stream-based commands also have a promise interface if you'd
+All of the non-stream-based commands also have a promise interface if you'd
 rather use that instead of callbacks:

 ```js